Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

 \textbf{Single-hop Send messages [MBD.2].} In the default combination of Bracha's and Dolev's protocols, the Send messages that a correct process creates reach all the processes.
 We modify the protocol so that upon receiving a Send message, a neighbor of the source stops disseminating it, and creates instead an Echo message that it relays to all its neighbors.
 When a process $p_i$ Dolev-delivers a $[\texttt{SEND}, (s, bid), m, path]$ message that it received from a neighbor $p_j$, the combination of Bracha's and Dolev's algorithms makes it forward a modified Send message to its neighbors not included in $path$, i.e., $[\texttt{SEND}, (s, bid), m, path{+}[p_j]]$.
-A process can avoid generating and forwarding the modified Send message without loss of information.
-A Send message is therefore a single-hop message and does not need to carry a $path$. \begin{proof} Bonomi et al. proved that upon Dolev-delivery of a message $[\texttt{SEND}, (s, bid), m, path]$ a process $p_i$ can send a $[\texttt{SEND}, (s, bid), m, [\,]\,]$ message instead of the $[\texttt{SEND}, (s, bid), m, path\! +\! [p_j]\,]$ message to its neighbors not included in $path$ (MD.2 in Sec.~\ref{sec:bonomi_optims}).
+A process can avoid generating and forwarding the modified Send message without loss of information, as it can be extracted from Echo messages.
+A Send message is therefore a single-hop message and does not need to carry a $path$.
+More generally, note that an Echo message from the source can be extracted from any message that a process receives, which might also enable a node to send its own Echo or Ready faster. \begin{proof} Bonomi et al. proved that upon Dolev-delivery of a message $[\texttt{SEND}, (s, bid), m, path]$ a process $p_i$ can send a $[\texttt{SEND}, (s, bid), m, [\,]\,]$ message instead of the $[\texttt{SEND}, (s, bid), m, path\! +\! [p_j]\,]$ message to its neighbors not included in $path$ (MD.2 in Sec.~\ref{sec:bonomi_optims}).
 This modification decreases the size of the forwarded Send message.
 Following Bracha's algorithm, after having validated a Send message, process $p_i$ should also send an $[\texttt{ECHO}, p_i, (s, bid), m, [\,]\,]$ message to all its neighbors.
-However, upon receiving an $[\texttt{ECHO}, p_i, (s, bid), m, path]$ message, processes can extract the $[\texttt{SEND}, (s, bid), m, path]$ message they should have received in the unmodified protocol and process it. \end{proof}
+However, upon receiving an $[\texttt{ECHO}, p_i, (s, bid), m, path]$ message, processes can extract the $[\texttt{SEND}, (s, bid), m, path]$ message they should have received in the unmodified protocol and process it.\\ \end{proof}